-From 2016 to 2020, 5 Solar PVs systems have been installed by Council including:
+From 2016 to 2020, 7 Solar PVs systems have been installed by Council including:

-- A 32.76KW Solar PV system was installed at North Ryde Library and Community Centre. - A 7.5 KW Solar PV system was installed at Eastwood Community Hall. - A 300.33KW Solar PV system was installed at Ryde Aquatic Leisure Centre. - A 26.15Kw Solar PV system was installed at West Ryde Community Centre. - A 16.7 KW Solar PV system was installed at the Operations Centre.
+- A 32.76kW Solar PV system was installed at North Ryde Library and Community Centre. - A 7.5 kW Solar PV system was installed at Eastwood Community Hall. - A 300.33kW Solar PV system was installed at Ryde Aquatic Leisure Centre. - A 26.15kW Solar PV system was installed at West Ryde Community Centre. - A 16.7kW Solar PV system was installed at the Operations Centre. - A 8kW solar PV system was installed at the Trafalgar Hall.

 For 2019/20, Solar PV already installed will have generated enough renewable energy to offset around 284,433 kWh of grid electricity per year.
-However it should be noted that until January 2021, any Large Generation Certificates (LGCs) generated from the RALC Solar plant were not able to be counted as an emissions reduction as they were sold to market in accordance with the delivering outcomes under the original project business case to offset some initial capital expenditure.
-Council has since resolved to voluntarily surrender LGCs associated with RALC and any future large solar projects enabling the related emission reductions to be accounted for by the City of Ryde.
+However it should be noted that until January

+2021, any Large Generation

+Certificates (LGCs) generated

+from the RALC Solar plant were

+not able to be counted as an

+emissions reduction as they were

+sold to market in accordance with

+the delivering outcomes under

+the original project business

+case to offset some initial capital

+expenditure.
+Council has since

+resolved to voluntarily surrender

+LGCs associated with RALC and any

+future large solar projects enabling

+the related emission reductions

+to be accounted for by the City of

+Ryde.